fairDataSociety/fave-pdf-reader/README.md

 ## fave-pdf-reader

-This is a demo application for Fave intigrated with langchain
+This is a demo application for Fave intigrated with langchain.
+You can upload any pdf file and embed the content in FaVe.
+Also you can ask questions once the upload is finished.

 ## Prerequirements